snowplow/snowplowanalytics.com/_posts/2018-07-05-modelling-page-view-events-as-a-graph/index.md

 Event nodes (in grey) are connected via `NEXT` relationships.
 Each one of them has outgoing `HAS` relationships to constituent nodes, such as `Page` (magenta) and `User` (blue).
 In turn, the constituent nodes are linked via `WITH` relationships.

-Now we can easily query all the pages visited by a user, without having to go via the event node:
+Now we can easily query all the pages visited by a user, without having to go via the event node thanks to the `[:WITH]` relationships:

 ```
 MATCH (u:User)-[:WITH]-(p:Page)